Privacy Policy

 - API key hashing — API keys are stored as SHA-256 hashes.

-- Encryption in transit — all connections to syncontext.dev use HTTPS with TLS.
+- Encryption in transit — all connections to syncontext.dev use TLS 1.3 / AES-256-GCM ciphers.

 - Tenant isolation — every database query is scoped to your user ID.
 Users cannot access each other's data.